-One of the latest challenges from Papertrey Ink called for us to choose a piece of clothing from our closet and use it as inspiration to create a card.
-Well, I was too lazy to walk upstairs and rummage so I just chose to use the T-shirt I was wearing.
-Stripes!
-That works.
+One of the challenges from Papertrey Ink called for us to choose a piece of clothing from our closet and use it as inspiration to create a card.
+Well, I was too lazy to walk upstairs and rummage, so I just chose to use the T-shirt I was wearing.

 - Mask off the areas you do not want ink on.
 I used Post-It tape and the grid from my craft mat to line them up.